open-sdr/openwifi/doc/README.md

 ## rx packet flow and filtering config

-When FPGA received a packet, no matter the FCS/CRC is correct or not it will raise interrupt to Linux if the frame filtering full is met. openwifi_rx_interrupt() function in sdr.c will be triggered to do necessary operation and give the content to upper layer (Linux mac80211 subsystem).
+After FPGA receives a packet, no matter the FCS/CRC is correct or not it will raise interrupt to Linux if the frame filtering rule allows. openwifi_rx_interrupt() function in sdr.c will be triggered to do necessary operation and give the information to upper layer (Linux mac80211 subsystem).

 - frame filtering

 Because the FPGA frame filtering configuration is done in real-time by function openwifi_configure_filter() in sdr.c, you may not have all packet type you want even if you put your sdr0 to sniffing mode.
-But you do have the chance to do so by changing the filter_flag in openwifi_configure_filter() to override the frame filtering in FPGA with MONITOR_ALL.
+But you do have the chance to capture any types of packet by changing the filter_flag in openwifi_configure_filter() to override the frame filtering in FPGA with MONITOR_ALL.
 The filter_flag together with HIGH_PRIORITY_DISCARD_FLAG finally go to pkt_filter_ctl.v of xpu module in FPGA, and control how FPGA does frame filtering.

 - main rx interrupt operations in openwifi_rx_interrupt()
   - get raw content from DMA buffer.
-When Linux receives interrupt from FPGA rx_intf module, that means the content has been ready in Linux DMA buffer
+When Linux receives interrupt from FPGA rx_intf module, the content has been ready in Linux DMA buffer
   - parse extra information inserted by FPGA in the DMA buffer
     - TSF timer value
-    - raw RSSI value that will be converted to actual RSSI in dBm by different correction in different band
+    - raw RSSI value that will be converted to actual RSSI in dBm by different correction in different bands/channels
     - packet length and MCS
     - FCS is valid or not
   - send packet content and necessary extra information to upper layer via ieee80211_rx_irqsafe()